MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsPhoneNumberAssignment.md

 ```

 ### -PhoneNumber
-The phone number to unnassign from the user or resource account.
+The phone number to unassign from the user or resource account.
 Supports E.164 format and non-E.164 format.
+Needs to be without prefixed "tel:".

 ```yaml
 Type: System.String